pagopa/pn-cicd/cd/README.md

     ]
 }
 ```

-- **project-name**: only ascii letters and numbers, used to distinguis main branch from feature branch.
+- __project-name__: only ascii letters and numbers.
+Usually "pn", can be pnNNN where NNN is the feature number
-- **infrastructure**: informations about infrastructure CFN template repository
+- __infrastructure__: information about infrastructure CFN template repository
-  - *repo-name*: the name of the repository
+  - _repo-name_: the name of the repository
-  - *branch-name*: the branch to checkout
+  - _branch-name_: the branch to checkout
-  - *repo-subdir*: a repository subdirectory (usually runtime-template)
+  - _repo-subdir_: a repository subdirectory (usually runtime-template)
-  - *codestar-connection-arn*: AWS CodeStar connection to use for repository checkout
+  - _codestar-connection-arn_: AWS CodeStar connection to use for repository checkout
-- **accounts**:
+- __accounts__:
-  - *cicd.region*: the region where to deploy the pipelines definitions
+  - _cicd.region_: the region where to deploy the pipelines definitions
-  - *dev.region*: the region where to deploy development environment
+  - _dev.region_: the region where to deploy development environment
-  - *uat.region*: the region where to deploy User Acceptance Test environment
+  - _uat.region_: the region where to deploy User Acceptance Test environment
-- **microservices**: an array of microservice pipelines definitions
+- __microservices__: an array of microservice pipelines definitions
-  - *name*: the logical name of microservice (only ascii letters and numbers)
+  - _name_: the logical name of microservice (only ascii letters and numbers)
-  - *repo-name*: the name of the repository
+  - _repo-name_: the name of the repository
-  - *branch-name*: the branch to checkout
+  - _branch-name_: the branch to checkout
-  - *image-name-and-tag*: the ECR repository name and the image tag separated by a column (:)
+  - _image-name-and-tag_: the ECR repository name and the image tag separated by a column (:)
-  - *codestar-connection-arn*: AWS CodeStar connection to use for microservice repository checkout.
+  - _codestar-connection-arn_: AWS CodeStar connection to use for microservice repository checkout.
     Microservice pipelines checkout and use CFN templates for storage and runtime definition.